ArminJo/JK-BMSToPylontechCAN/README.md

 **By default, the program sends a request to force charge the battery if SOC is below 5 %.
 This can be adapted by changing the line `#define SOC_THRESHOLD_FOR_FORCE_CHARGE_REQUEST_I 5`.**

-At around 100% SOC, the JK-BMS seems to send strange current information of more than +/- 1 ampere.
+At around 100% SOC, the JK-BMS seems to send strange current information of more than +/- 1 ampere.<br/>
+If CAN communications breaks, the inverter may use different values for controlling the battery (e.g. "Use Batt V"), which may lead to additional discharging / charging.

 <br/>